 Q. What degree do you award?

-A. We award a Master of Fine Art degree in Photography and Film.
+A. We award a Master of Fine Arts in Fine Arts with a concentration in Photography and Film.

 Q. What is the emphasis of the program?